ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-1/README.md

 ## Introduction:

-This lab is to help gain familiarity with some basic kubernetes resources More examples with k8s commands can be found in [this repo](https://github.com/ColumbusStateWorkforceInnovation/infrastructure-kubernetes-week-1-examples)
+This lab is to help gain familiarity with some basic kubernetes resources.
+More examples with k8s commands can be found in [this repo](https://github.com/ColumbusStateWorkforceInnovation/infrastructure-kubernetes-week-1-examples)

 ---
 ## Objective